AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 #### context

- `context` passes the customer group code to the query.
+ `context` passes both the customer group code and user view history to the query.
  If no value is passed, the "Not Logged In" group is used.

  ```graphql